Trees are a special part of our commitment to the environment and present very special opportunities for our community.

 “And this, our life, exempt from public haunts, finds tongues in trees, books in the running brooks, sermons in stones, and good in everything.”

 We are excited to share this monthly series to help increase awareness and appreciation of Santa Barbara’s many outstanding public trees, and our support for planting thousands of street trees.

-Written by David Gress, Santa Barbara Beautiful Board Member and for City of Sant Barbara Arborist, the Tree of the Month columns have been a regular, popular feature on Santa Barbara news site Edhat.
+Written and photographed by David Gress, Santa Barbara Beautiful Board Member and Arborist for the City of Santa Barbara, the Tree of the Month columns have been a regular, popular feature on Santa Barbara news site Edhat.
 The series has now been included on this site as well, to revisit any day of any month.

-- View the current Tree of the Month
+- View the current Tree of the Month: Jelly Palm

 - Browse the Tree of the Month archives

 - Scroll down to Tree of the Month slideshow.